seankerr/rust-http-box/README.md

 ## Performance

 Currently rust-http-box is on par with the speeds seen from [fast-http](https://github.com/fukamachi/fast-http), a Common Lisp HTTP parser.
+Official benchmarks don't exist yet.

 ## API Documentation